voxtourai/voxtourai.github.io/_posts/2025-05-15-top-cities-that-deserve-an-audio-tour.md

 But it’s not all history—Aachen’s thermal spas have soothed travelers since Roman times.

-👉 _Stay tuned for our upcoming **Voxtour audio guide for Aachen**—perfect for discovering legends in the streets surrounding the cathedral and thermal baths._
+👉 _Listen right now **Voxtour audio guide for Aachen**—perfect for discovering legends in the streets surrounding the cathedral and thermal baths._
 [**Launch the Audio Tour Widget for Aachen**](https://widget.voxtour.ai/?apiKey=96f5b69a-6f16-4b36-ae05-b85a7dd728a6&tourId=b51fa71a-2cd2-4384-9a21-75eea7b40c96&locale=en&fullScreen=true&fullScreenTriggerable=false)

 ### 🏰 2.
 Wernigerode, Germany: A Fairytale at the Foot of the Harz Mountains